Information on the Program associated with Kendra's Law

 - will likely benefit from AOT.

-Treatment can be court ordered; however, before a court will order AOT, it must be satisfied that AOT is the least restrictive alternative for the person.
+Treatment can be court-ordered; however, before a court will order AOT, it must be satisfied that AOT is the least restrictive alternative for the person.
 Thus, if a less restrictive program of treatment exists that could effectively deal with a person's mental illness and needs, this will be the first option.
 The goal is to achieve and maintain stability through linkage with the most effective and least restrictive services available.
-To achieve this goal, the Erie County Department of Mental Health has designated community based Care Coordination Teams such as Programs of Assertive Community Treatment or Health Home Plus Care Management to coordinate and /or deliver AOT services consistent with an Individualized Services Plan.
+To achieve this goal, the Erie County Department of Mental Health has designated community-based care coordination teams such as Assertive Community Treatment (ACT) or Health Home Plus Care Management to coordinate and /or deliver AOT services consistent with an Individualized Services Plan.

 What is the process for obtaining AOT for someone?